MBA380/library-app/README.md

 # library-app
-Console application for a virtual library
+Simple console application for a digital library